 Outdoor Facilities: We have a marine research vessel (RV Actinia) capable of deploying a range of marine sampling equipment, rafting facilities and an on site natural rock climbing wall.

-Shop: Our shop sells drinks, snacks and souvenirs of your stay as well as a selection of FSC publications.
+Shop: Our shop sells drinks, snacks and souvenirs of your stay as well as a selection of Field Studies Council publications.

 Workrooms: We have a number of work rooms which all have whiteboards including two classrooms, a brand new lecture theatre seating up to 100 people and four seawater-fed laboratories equipped with microscopy equipment.
 We also have microscopes available.